 Wondering how to keep the kids entertained during your summer vacation?
 Take the family to Santa’s Village — this is Santa’s summer home in Ontario’s cottage country.
-Open from mid-June until the Labour Day weekend in the first week of September, Santa’s Village is 60 acres of pure fun, just minutes away from Bracebridge.
+Santa’s Village is 60 acres of pure fun, just minutes away from Bracebridge.
 Its location at the curve of the Muskoka River and surrounded by thick forest and woodlands give the park a magical fairytale aura.

 When you visit Santa’s Village for the first time, get the lay of the land by riding around the park in the miniature train, the Candy Cane Express, and preview the many exciting attractions that are available.
 If you love being on the water, tour around the lake and shoreline on Santa’s Summer Sleigh Jet Boat.
 Santa’s Village has many theme rides (even ones for the smallest family members) as well as waterparks, animal farms and children’s entertainers.
 And of course, Santa and all his friends are here, too!

 For up-to-date information and details on Santa’s Village we recommend you visit their website.
 For information about other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 Getting here from the Greater Toronto Area is easy.
 For those of us who travel by car rather than reindeer and sleigh, follow Highway 400 north to Highway 11 (just north of Barrie) and continue towards Bracebridge.
 Exit on Highway 118 and follow the signs to Santa’s Village.